Lito Osmeña

-Emilio Mario Renner Osmeña Jr. (September 11, 1938 – July 19, 2021), better known as Lito Osmeña, was the grandson of Philippine President Sergio Osmeña.
-He was the Governor of Cebu, Philippines from 1988 to 1992.
-He was the founder and chairman of the PROMDI Party (Progressive Movement for the Devolution of Initiatives), under which he ran for the position of President in the 1998 election but lost to Joseph Estrada.
-He also ran for the position of Vice President and was the running-mate of Fidel Ramos in the 1992 election, but lost to Joseph Estrada, six years before Estrada would defeat him again.
+Emilio Mario Renner Osmeña Jr. (September 11, 1938 – July 19, 2021), better known as Lito Osmeña, was a Filipino politician.
+A grandson of former president Sergio Osmeña, he served as Governor of Cebu from 1988 to 1992.
+He was the founding chairman of PROMDI, under which he ran for President of the Philippines in the 1998 Philippine presidential election but lost to Joseph Estrada.
+He also ran for Vice President as the running mate of Fidel V. Ramos in the 1992 national elections but lost also to Estrada, six years before the latter would defeat him again.

 Early life and career

-Osmeña was born on September 11, 1938, in Cebu City, Cebu to Dr. Emilio V. Osmeña and Ma.
-Luisa Renner.
-He graduated with a degree of Bachelor of Science in Business Administration at the University of San Carlos, Cebu.
+Lito was born on September 11, 1938 in Cebu City to Emilio Veloso Osmeña and Maria Luisa Renner.
+He graduated with a Bachelor of Science degree in Business Administration from the University of San Carlos in Cebu.
 Early in life, Lito managed Hacienda Lugo.
 He developed Maria Luisa Estate Park, a family owned residential subdivision.

-In the 1970s, he was a political prisoner during Martial Law in 1973 at Fort Bonifacio for nine months and placed under house arrest for four years.
-During the late 1970s, he focused on developing real estate projects.
-It was not until the assassination of Ninoy Aquino that he got involved in politics and ran for governor in 1988.
+In 1973, he became a political prisoner during Martial Law at Fort Bonifacio for nine months, and was placed under house arrest for four years.
+After his release, he focused on developing real estate projects.
+It was not until the assassination of former senator Ninoy Aquino in 1983 that Osmeña got involved in politics.
+He ran for governor of Cebu in 1988 and won.

 Governor of Cebu

-Osmeña served as the Governor of Cebu from February 2, 1988, to June 30, 1992.
+Osmeña served as the governor of Cebu from February 2, 1988, to June 30, 1992.

 Economic reforms

-After the reorganization of local governments and the ratification of the 1987 Constitution, he ran for the position of Governor for the province of Cebu in 1988 and won.
+After the reorganization of local governments and the ratification of the 1987 Constitution, he ran for the position of governor for the province of Cebu in 1988 and won.
 During his term as Governor of Cebu, Osmeña was able to increase the provincial budget to 1 billion pesos per annum.
-He made possible the construction of flyovers and causeways, and purchased heavy equipment that caused the opening and maintenance of several barangay roads and bridges as well as the farm-to-market roads and began construction of the Trans Central Highway, connecting Cebu City to the West.
+He made possible the construction of flyovers and causeways, and purchased heavy equipment that caused the opening and maintenance of several barangay roads and bridges as well as the farm-to-market roads and began construction of the Transcentral Highway, connecting Cebu City to the West.
 Osmeña launched a Water Distribution Program in the entire island, making water available to 90% of the population, as opposed to the 56% before his incumbency.
 He set up the municipal telephone system throughout the province.
-Osmeña initiated the modernization of Cebu's International Airport.
+Osmeña initiated the modernization of Cebu's Mactan International Airport (now Mactan–Cebu International Airport).
 He also worked with Fr.
 Francisco G. Silva in developing "Rural Electrification" for remote areas of the province.
 He also initiated direct flights from Cebu to the different parts of the world.
 He was elected as Chairman of the League of Governors of the Philippines from 1990 to 1992.
 It was during his watch as Governor of Cebu that Cebu experienced an economic boom.